“Why do you write?”

 “How long have you been writing?”

 I’ve always been a writer/storyteller.
 Most of what I’ve written are short stories.
-Only about five years ago did I begin plotting my first novel.
+In 2011 I wrote my first novel.

 “What should I do first if I want to start writing?”

 Just start writing.
+Journaling is great.
 I have some great reference sites on my Links page.
 I would also suggest finding a critique partner or group.
 Find people that will give you honest feedback, even if it feels harsh.